Last Blockbuster: History

 Located at the intersection of U.S. Route 20 and Revere Avenue, the Blockbuster in Bend, Oregon, was opened by Ken and Debbie Tisher in 1992 as the second location of Pacific Video, a small video rental store chain in the state.
 They previously attempted to negotiate a location by a Shopko near U.S. Route 97.
 In an interview with The Bulletin regarding his first store, Tisher stated that he wanted to approach the video business as a "mom-and-pop store".
 In 2000, Tisher converted it into a Blockbuster franchise store.
 Sandi Harding has been the general manager since 2004.

 Blockbuster LLC closed all of its corporate-owned stores by early 2014, leaving the Bend location as one of 50 remaining franchise stores.
+With these closures, David Carrera and a few other ex-Blockbuster employees gathered at Carrera's Plano home to develop a system so that Carrera could support the IT of the remaining franchisees remotely, eventually establishing the Carrera Company to exclusively do so.
 In July 2018, it became the last remaining Blockbuster in the United States, and in March 2019, the last in the world.
 Dish Network, the owner of the Blockbuster trademark, no longer grants new franchises with the Blockbuster name, which has cemented the Bend store's status as the last Blockbuster.

 The location has become a popular tourist destination since becoming the last Blockbuster.
 Ken Tisher, who still owns the store, continues to license the Blockbuster trademark from Dish Network on a yearly basis, which also allows the location to sell merchandise using the name.
 The store stocks around 1,200 titles and has an estimated 4,000 members who regularly rent movies.

 In 2018, 10 Barrel, a local brewery, released a dark ale celebrating the store, named The Last Blockbuster (with flavor hints of red licorice); it was released at a block party celebrating the store (when it had become the last in the U.S.).
 The Ellen DeGeneres Show visited the store for a prank hidden camera segment in May 2019 (when it had become the last Blockbuster in the world).
 The store is the subject of the 2020 documentary film The Last Blockbuster, created by Bend filmmakers and featuring various celebrities, such as Kevin Smith, Brian Posehn, and Ione Skye; which was released on DVD and VHS and made available for streaming on Netflix.